Website accessibility statement

 Pre-recorded media published before 23 September 2020

 We have not provided text transcripts or audio descriptions to help those with visual impairments understand what is happening in some of our videos and audio content.
 While we are working to ensure that pre-recorded media content published after 23 September 2020 has text transcripts or audio descriptions available, we are not able to implement this for all pre-recorded media already published.

 Live audio and video

-Our live video events, such as Nature Live Online, do not have captions.
+Our live video events do not have captions.
 We do not have the resources to provide a live captioning service during these events.

 Heritage collections, such as scanned manuscripts